Yoav666s/dnd-wiki/collections/_classes/nornfeld/detective/main.md

 You can use this feature a number of times equal to your Intelligence modifier (a minimum of once).
 You regain any expended uses when you finish a long rest.

-## Unarmored Defense
-Beginning at 1st level, while you are wearing no armor and not wielding a shield, your AC equals 10 + your Dexterity modifier + your Intelligence modifier.

 ##  Calculated Action
 Starting at 2nd level, you can take a bonus action on each of your turns in combat.
 This action can be used only to take the [[Disengage]], [[Help]], or [[Search]] action.

-Additionally, when you take the [[Help]] action, the target can be within 30 feet of you, rather than 5 feet of you, if the target can see or hear you.

 ## Fighting Style
 At 2nd level, you adopt a particular style of fighting as your specialty.
 Choose one of the following options.
 You can’t take a Fighting Style option more than once, even if you later get to choose again.